rinov/Gryphon/README.md

             /*
             * You can use `response` without nil checking.
-            * The type of `response` is automatically inferred to Timeline.
+            * The type of `response` is automatically inferred to your Model class.
+            * e.g. your Model class is `Timeline`
             */

-            let timeline: Timeline = response // This is ok let timeline = response // This is ok print(response.count) // This is Ok
+            let timeline: Timeline = response // This is ok because response is NOT optional type print(response.count) // this is ok because response have already object mapping

         }